opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 ```

 ## Environment setup
-Accessing the Opaque Gateway API requires an API key, which you can get by creating an account on the [OpaquePrompts](https://opaqueprompts.opaque.co) website.
-Once you have an account, you can find your API key on the [API Key](https://opaqueprompts.opaque.co/#/main/api/key) page.
+Accessing the Opaque Gateway API requires an API key, which you can get by creating an account on the [Opaque Gateway](https://opaquegateway.opaque.co) website.
+Once you have an account, you can find your API key on the [API Key](https://opaquegateway.opaque.co/#/main/api/key) page.

 Once you have your key, set it as an environment variable: